-The magnetic fields produced by undersea cables that carry electricity from electric power generation sources to shore-based power stations may produce similar local distortions in the earth's main field.
-Concern exists that animals that migrate along the continental shelves might orient to the magnetic fields from the cables, and move either inshore or offshore away from their normal path.
+The electromagnetic fields (EMF) generated by the cables that carry electric power from hydrokinetic energy generating sources to shore-based power stations may likewise produce local distortions in the earth's main field.
+Concern exists that animals that migrate along the continental shelves might orient to the EMF from the cables, and move either inshore or offshore, away from their normal paths.
+Would the sharks that migrate northward during summer and southward during winter be misdirected by offshore cables as they migrate along the eastern coast of North America?
+Similarly, would the gray whales that migrate back and forth between central California and the Baja Peninsula be affected by the EMF of an offshore cable?

 For this reason, we have studied the effect of the Trans Bay Cable (TBC), an 85-km long high voltage, direct current transmission line leading from Pittsburg, CA to San Francisco, CA on fishes migrating through the San Francisco Estuary (Figure 2-1).
 These are Chinook salmon smolts (Oncorhynchus tshawytscha) [5, 6] that emigrate downstream through the San Francisco Estuary to the Pacific Ocean and adult green sturgeon (Acipenser medirostris), which immigrate upstream through the San Francisco Estuary to their spawning habitat in the upper Sacramento River [3] [19] and subsequently, back down to the ocean after spawning occurs.
-Experimental [8-11] and observational studies [20] have established that species within the salmonid family orient to magnetic fields and may use them to guide their movements during migration.
-Anatomical studies have revealed that the sturgeons have electroreceptors, and hence are capable of using similar fields to provide guidance during migration.
-[21]
+Studies have established that species within the salmonid family use the natural ambient magnetic (or electric) fields to guide their movements during migration or foraging behaviors [8-11].
+Anatomical studies have revealed that the sturgeons have electroreceptors, and hence are capable of using similar fields to provide guidance during migration [20].

 Previously, we described the effect of the TBC's load current on the local magnetic field.
-[22] Its fields were measured while traversing the cable roughly perpendicular to its path at varying heights above the sea floor.
+[21] Its fields were measured while traversing the cable roughly perpendicular to its path at varying heights above the sea floor.
 Gradiometer surveys were conducted at four sites: 1) San Francisco-Oakland Bay Bridge (BB), 2) Richmond-San Rafael Bridge (RSR), 3) Benicia-Martinez Bridge (Ben), and 4) San Pablo Bay (SP).
 Seventy eight of 167 survey lines at these sites yielded profiles indicating the cable's presence.
 The anomalies produced by the TBC were compared to those predicted from a direct current cable with formulae using the physical properties of the cable, its depth in the ground, the current passing through it, and the height the magnetometer was towed above the seafloor.
 A strong concordance was found between the empirical and calculated anomalies.
 This knowledge permits researchers to estimate the magnitude of the fields from DC current sources, given they have information about the conductor, its depth, and its load, without having to conduct exhaustive gradiometer surveys in the future.
 (Magnetic fields from AC cables can only be crudely approximated with similar methods.)